ArroyoSystems/arroyo/README.md

 ## Features

-🦀 SQL and Rust pipelines
+🦀 SQL streaming pipelines

 🚀 Scales up to millions of events per second

-🪟 Stateful operations like windows and joins
+🪟 Stateful operations including windows and joins

 🔥State checkpointing for fault-tolerance and recovery of pipelines

-🕒 Timely stream processing via the [Dataflow model](https://www.oreilly.com/radar/the-world-beyond-batch-streaming-101/)
+🕒 Time-oriented stream processing via the [Dataflow model](https://www.oreilly.com/radar/the-world-beyond-batch-streaming-101/)

+🔌 A wide variety of [connectors](https://doc.arroyo.dev/connectors), including Kafka and Iceberg

 ## Use cases